write-a-design-brief.png

 Receiving the brief

-Once you’ve received your gleaming and faultless document, the creative process may begin!
-The first responsibility of the designer is to understand the brief, so be sure to go over yours with a fine tooth comb until you’re confident you fully understand your client’s aims, objectives, needs and desires.
-If unsure of anything, don’t make assumptions on behalf of anyone else, but get back in touch with the client and ask for further clarification.
-Bring to bear what you already know about the project and your client and try to read between the lines.
-In short, do as full a job as possible on understanding the brief.
+If unsure of anything, don’t make assumptions.
+Get back in touch and ask for further clarification.
+Bring to bear what you already know about the project and your client, and try to read between the lines.
+Do as full a job as possible on understanding the brief.

 The re-briefing